hire-us/hire-us/README.md

 [tipsi-stripe](https://github.com/ex-tipsi/hire-us) We always were sure that good React Native project should support both mobile platforms at the same time.
 We always were sure that payment processing library should be well-tested.
 There was no such project to fulfill our requirements with Stripe + RN.
 We've made it.
 Tip: braintree has no such library right now so you can create it and earn fame.

-[Eslint plugin](https://github.com/tipsi/eslint-plugin-tipsi) - don't waste time on recurrent reviewer comments, use linter
+[Eslint plugin](https://github.com/tipsi/eslint-plugin-tipsi) - don't waste time on recurrent reviewer comments, use linter.

-[React/RN router](https://github.com/tipsi/tipsi-router) - share your code not only between mobile platforms but web aswell
+[React/RN router](https://github.com/tipsi/tipsi-router) - share your code not only between mobile platforms but web as well.

 [Flavors](https://github.com/tipsi/babel-plugin-tipsi-flavors) - don't limit yourself only to `.ios.js`/`.android.js` suffixes, create your own flavors.
 This is how we're able to maintain a lot of custom builds.